Jun 30, 2021

 Mark A. Griffin is founder and Chief Consultant at In His Name HR LLC.
 He has over 20 years of HR experience.
 In His Name HR helps organizations build high-performance Human Resource programs.
 Visit them at In HIS Name HR or Send Email

-- Harassment (sexual #MeToo and non-sexual)
+- Harassment (sexual and nonsexual)

-- Theft and other ethical impropriety
+- Theft or other ethical impropriety

-- American with Disabilities Act
+- Violations of the Americans with Disabilities Act

 - FMLA and medical-related leave issues